8891689/Bitcoin-PublicKey-Extractor/README.md

 # Blockchain Public Key Extractor

 The script connects to a locally running full-node core wallet (or compatible) node, scans a specified range of blocks, and extracts the public keys found in the transactions into a document.
-It supports multi-threading and local port connections.
+Supports multi-threaded execution and is compatible with extracting public keys of currencies such as BTC, ETH, BCH, LTC, DOGE, DASH, and ZEC.

 ## Features